Self-consistent ladder D$\Gamma$A approach: Model and formalism

 \subsubsection{Ladder-\itdga}

 Even with the truncated unity approximation the parquet-\dga\ is numerically very costly.
 It also suffers from the presence of divergencies~\cite{Schaefer2013, Schaefer2016PRB, Gunnarsson2017, Vucicevic2018, Chalupa2018} in the fully irreducible vertex $\Lambda$ that is directly taken as input.
-Therefore it is often preferable to use ladder-\dga, where the locality level is risen to the irreducible vertex in the particle-hole channel $\Gamma_{d/m}$.
+Therefore it is often preferable to use ladder-\dga, where the locality level is raised to the irreducible vertex in the particle-hole channel $\Gamma_{d/m, \text{imp}}$.
+The choice of channel is here determined by the dominant type of non-local fluctuations.
+By choosing the particle-hole channel we take non-local magnetic and density fluctuations into account, while treating particle-particle fluctuations only at the local level.~\footnote{In some cases it may be preferable to take the non-local particle-particle fluctuations as dominant and approximate the particle-hole channel to the local level.
+In the scope of this paper we treat however only problems with dominant fluctuations in the particle-hole channel.} Note that the transversal particle-hole fluctuations will later be included on the same level by using the crossing symmetry, which relates it to the particle-hole channel.

 Then, \dga\ becomes significantly simpler and essentially consists of two steps: First one has to compute the Bethe-Salpeter equations